Newborn Vitamin K Injections

 Points to Ponder on Routine Injection

-The amount of Vit K injected is 20,000 times the needed dose.
-Yes, I kid you not.
-20,000 times.
+• The amount of Vit K injected is 20,000 times the newborn level at birth.
+The dose size given is based upon normal adult values.
 Additionally, the injection may also contain preservatives which are known toxins to the infant.

-Vit K is typically designed to be absorbed by the gut from foods we eat.
+• Vit K is absorbed by the gut from foods we eat.
 However, the injection is an intramuscular one, which bypasses the gut and delivers the Vit K in a way the body wasn't designed to receive.

-Birth is an overwhelming sensory experience for the baby - it has never before been cold, hungry, been blinded by light, felt the touch of cloth or the pull of gravity.
-Sticking a needle into its body and inflicting pain isn't the best way to allow the sensory system to gradually adjust to the outside world.
-Not a very warm welcome, is it?
+• Birth is an overwhelming sensory experience for the baby - it has never before been cold, hungry, been blinded by light, felt the touch of cloth or the pull of gravity.
+Sticking a needle into its body and inflicting pain isn't a gentle way to allow the sensory system to gradually adjust to the outside world.

 Simple Solutions